SCANL/scanl_tagger/README.md

 # SCALAR Part-of-speech tagger
 This the official release of the SCALAR Part-of-speech tagger

-**NOTE**
-There is a fork of SCALAR which was designed to handle parallel http requests and cache SCALAR's output to increase its speed.
-You can find this version here: https://github.com/brandonscholten/scanl_tagger.
-These will be combined into a single application in the *very* near future.

 ## Getting Started with Docker

 To run SCNL tagger in a Docker container you can clone the repository and pull the latest docker impage from `srcml/scanl_tagger:latest`